leevilaune/WebProject/README.md

 ## Deployment

-API is deployed in https://test.onesnzeroes.dev which is inaccessible in eduroam/metropolia network
+API is deployed in https://test.onesnzeroes.dev **NOW AVAILABLE IN METROPOLIA NETWORK**

 Instructions for deployment below